Visit the Bimblebox Nature Refuge website.

 What visitors to the Bimblebox Nature Refuge discover is an unexpected diversity of ecosystems in an environment which manages two purposes.
 As a refuge for indigenous flora and fauna existing as it has for thousands of years and a sustainable cattle property.
 Bimblebox is also the site of ongoing research in native ecology and sustainable grazing practices.

 Late 2019 Waratah Coal applied for final approvals for their proposed Galilee Coal Project thermal coal mine.
-Bimblebox Alliance, Youth Verdict and others lodged objections generating a Land Court of Queensland hearing that begins 19 April, 2022.
+Bimblebox Alliance, Youth Verdict and others lodged objections generating a Land Court of Queensland hearing began 19 April, 2022, completing the end of July 2022.
 You can read more here.

 “Some of these nature reserves, we’re talking about those like Bimblebox, have extraordinarily high conservation values and they would be really plus-one or two nature reserves by international standards,”